hail-is/hail/docs/HailExpressionLanguage.md

 ### Stats

-`stats` computes six useful statistics about a numeric expression.
-The result is a group of { mean, standard deviation, min value, max value, number nonmissing, and sum }.
 ```
     <aggregable>.stats( <Numeric expression> )
 ```

+`stats` computes six useful statistics about a numeric expression.

+The result of `stats` is a group of { mean, standard deviation, min value, max value, number nonmissing, and sum }.

+**Examples:**

 One can replicate the calculations in `<va / sa>.qc.gqMean` and `<va / sa>.qc.gqStDev` with the command below.
 After this command, `va.gqstats.mean` is equal to the result of running `variantqc` and querying `va.qc.gqMean`, and this equivalence holds for the other values.
 ```